By Dr. Jim Romano and Nancy Steen — creators of the DAT Destroyer Series

 How can I avoid careless errors?

-Simulate test conditions with short timed sets and review why you missed each question.
-Patterns will appear — and you will stop repeating mistakes.
+Review why you missed each question.
+Patterns will appear, and you will stop repeating mistakes.

 Are there visual resources for DAT students?

 Yes.
-The official DAT Destroyer YouTube Channel offers hundreds of free lessons:
+The official DAT Destroyer YouTube channel offers free lessons:

 If you are exploring career paths after dental school, read: